kevinlu1211/Kaggle-Iceberg-Classifier/README.md

 # Kaggle Iceberg Classifier

-This repository is a competition hosted on [Kaggle](https://www.kaggle.com/c/statoil-iceberg-classifier-challenge) for detecting whether the picture has a iceberg or a ship
+This repository is a competition hosted on [Kaggle](https://www.kaggle.com/c/statoil-iceberg-classifier-challenge) for detecting whether the picture has a iceberg or a ship.

+Currently following a [GitFlow](https://datasift.github.io/gitflow/IntroducingGitFlow.html) branching model, so features being actively developed are on the `origin/features` branches

 #### High Priority